 This park is managed by the following CT DEEP Park Headquarters:

-From I-91 North or South: Take Exit 35B, which is the Bloomfield Route 218 exit.
+From I-91, take Exit 35B, which is the Bloomfield Route 218 exit.
 This road is also known as Cottage Grove Road.
-Follow Cottage Grove Road heading west until you hit Route 185.
+Follow Cottage Grove Road heading west until Route 185.
 Follow Route 185 heading for Simsbury.
-At the top of the hill, the entrance to Talcott Mountain State Park/Heublein Tower will be on your left.
+At the top of the hill, the entrance to Talcott Mountain State Park/Heublein Tower will be on the left.

 Success!
 A new password has been emailed to you.